s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 This weakness represents a failure to (fully) implement the quality of a "Living System" as proposed by *Ink and Switch*<mmm-embed path="../references/inkandswitch" wrap="sidenote"></mmm-embed>.

-In general however, some portion of code may always have to be left outside of the system.
+In general, however, some portion of code may always have to be left outside of the system.
 This also wouldn't necessarily represent a problem, but in this case it is particularly relevant for the global set of *converts* (see above), as well as the layout used to render the web view.
 Both of these are expected to undergo changes as users adapt the system to their own content types and domains of interest, as well as their visual identity, respectively.

-### 6.2.3 type system
+### 7.2.3&emsp;type system
-The currently used type system based on strings and pattern matching has been largely satisfactory, but has proven problematic for some anticipated use cases.
+The currently used type system based on strings and pattern matching has been largely satisfactory but has proven problematic for some anticipated use cases.
 It should be considered to switch to a more intricate, structural type system that allows encoding more concrete meta-data alongside the type, and to match *converts* based on a more flexible scheme of pattern matching.
-For example it is envisaged to store the resolution of an image file in its type.
+For example, it is envisaged to store the resolution of an image file in its type.
 Many *converts* might choose to ignore this additional information, but others could use this information to generate lower-resolution 'thumbnails' of images automatically.
 Using these mechanisms for example images could be requested with a maximum-resolution constraint to save on bandwidth when embedded in other documents.

+<div style="break-before: page;"></div>

-### 6.2.4 type-coercion
+### 7.2.4&emsp;type-coercion
 By giving the system more information about the data it is dealing with, and then relying on the system to automatically transform between data-types, it is easy to lose track of which format data is concretely stored in.